barchart/events-client-js/docs/content/product_overview.md

 ## Event Tracking

 Your software identifies events as they occur.
-It sends information regarding these events to the remote service.
+It sends information regarding these events to the Barchart Event Tracking Service.
 The remote service saves the information in its databases.

-**Embedded within your software, this SDK simplifies the process of communicating with the Barchart Event Tracking Service.**
+**Embedded within your software, this SDK simplifies the process of transmitting data to the backend.**

 ## Event Analysis